plopcas/hugo-s3-action/README.md

 AWS_ACCESS_KEY_ID | Yes | Access key with permissions to execute your deployment AWS_SECRET_ACCESS_KEY | Yes | Secret key
 MINIFY | No | Applies asset minification
+HUGO_VERSION | No | Installs the provided version of Hugo.
+If not passed or passed as `latest` it will install the latest version.
+The leading `v` is optional.

 Information about how to configure a deployment to S3 in Hugo can be found here https://gohugo.io/hosting-and-deployment/hugo-deploy/.